elementary-Inc/blog/_posts/2020-07-15-leaving-google-analytics-is-finally-plausible.md

 # The Challenge

 Google Analytics is by far the most popular analytics solution available and there are few privacy-respecting alternatives.
-We considered a few self-hosted products like [Matomo](https://matomo.org/), but we couldn't find a good fit in terms of maintanence, pricing, and features.
+We considered a few self-hosted products like [Matomo](https://matomo.org/), but we couldn't find a good fit in terms of maintenance, pricing, and features.
 That is, until we stumbled upon Plausible.

 Plausible is a UK-based startup that provides a hosted, privacy-conscious analytics solution with simple and fair pricing and support for custom events.
 The product itself fits what we're looking for in an analytics solution, and it's encouraging to see that they are actively growing and developing new features, but what really got our attention is their messaging around their business model.
 Read [their blog post on monetizing](https://plausible.io/blog/open-source-funding) and see if it sounds familiar.